Major in film production

 Planning and advising notes

 This major cannot be completed solely in residence at Goshen College.
-It requires one full semester of study at the Council of Christian Colleges and Universities’ Los Angeles Film Studies Center, or an approved alternative off-campus program, including Comm 409.
-The LAFSC requires each student to apply and be accepted into the program directly.
-Attendance at Goshen College does not guarantee acceptance into the LAFSC program.
-The LAFSC program has specific criteria each student must meet, which may include GPA requirements, community living standards, a Christian commitment, references, and/or samples of past work.
-See bestsemester.com for current admission requirements.
+It requires one full semester of study at the Columbia College Semester in LA (SiLA), or an approved alternative off-campus program, including Comm 409.
+SiLA requires all students to apply to Columbia College as a non-degree seeking student.
+Attendance at Goshen College does not guarantee acceptance into the SiLA program.
+The SiLA program and Goshen College have specific criteria each student must meet, which may include GPA requirements, community living standards, references, and/or samples of past work.
+See http://colum.edu/academics/semester-in-la for current admission requirements and more information.

 In addition to courses listed above, other recommended electives include Comm 255, Engl 230, Thea 245, and Thea 332.